Shubhangi04673/JuniorDataAnalystsProject/README.md

 - Job demand are concentrated in metro hubs such as Bangalore, Hyderabad, and Pune, offering both higher salaries and job density.
 - Non-metro regions show emerging openings but generally offer lower salary ranges compared to metro cities.
 #### 3. 🏢 Company-wise Job Openings
-- Larger IT and consulting firms dominate the hiring landscape, accounting for the majority of junior data analysts openings.
+- Larger IT and consulting firms dominate the hiring landscape, accounting for the majority of junior data analyst openings.
 - Startups and mid-sized companies are emerging as strong recruiters, expanding opportunities across industries.
 ### 📷 Dashboard 2 : Workforce Insights
 #### ~ 🎯 Purpose